Skip to main content

 CLI

-meshagent agents ask \
+meshagent room agents invoke-tool \

 --room=translate \

---agent=translator \
+--toolkit=translator \

---input='{"text":"I love MeshAgent!"}'
+--arguments='{"text":"I love MeshAgent!"}'

 This will return a result like: